How a trailblazing sustainability team drives business innovation

 By investing in CDR today, companies benefit from a positive business case and a significant return on investment.
 As consumers, investors, and employees increasingly value sustainability and demand environmental responsibility from companies, acting on climate is critical to meeting evolving stakeholder expectations and early movers can gain a competitive advantage.

 For example, companies committed to environmental excellence, particularly those in the top quartile of environmental performers, can access cheaper financing with a potential reduction in the weighted average cost of capital of about 100 basis points, improving overall financial performance and stability.
 They can also play in higher-growth segments by marketing their products as "green," which have a compound annual growth rate of 4-25 percentage points higher than conventional alternatives.
 Sustainability leaders also deliver better shareholder returns than laggards, by an average of 3 percentage points over four years.
-Finally, companies can protect themselves from reputational and compliance risks, as greenwashing can result in a reduction in earnings per share (EPS) and a litigation fine of up to 10% of annual revenue.
+Finally, companies can protect themselves from reputational and compliance risks, as greenwashing leads to diminished customer perception and could result in litigation fines of at least 4% of annual revenue.
 By demonstrating climate leadership and future-proofing their climate targets in a constrained environment, companies can stay at the forefront of their industry, strengthen their brand, and reduce their risk exposure.

 The need for carbon dioxide removal goes beyond immediate business interests: CDR is an essential ingredient in the recipe for keeping global warming below 1.5 degrees.
 To put the magnitude of the challenge in context, the IPCC estimates that about 10 gigatons (Gt) of CO2e will need to be removed each year by 2050.
 However, the CDR capacity available today is only a tiny fraction of this need, with novel methods such as DAC+S, biochar, BECCS, or enhanced rock weathering accounting for only 2 million tons of CO2e per year.
 Closing this gap will require a monumental scaling of the CDR industry by a factor of more than 1000 times to meet the 10 Gt target by 2050.
 Such a growth trajectory is not unprecedented, mirroring the rapid expansion of the solar and wind industries since the 1990s, which achieved compound annual growth rates of around 20-40%.
 While this challenge is daunting, it is achievable considering the successes of the renewable energy sector and highlights the urgent need for concerted support from investors, buyers, and policymakers to help the industry scale up.